--h hostname | Used by in.telnetd to pass information about the remote host and terminal type. terminal
+-h hostname | Used by in.telnetd to pass information about the remote host and terminal type.

--r hostname Used by in.rlogind to pass information about the remote e host.
+terminal

-Examples login compute rhope.com - Would attempt to login to the computerhope domain. uname comma Print name of a current system.
-Syntax uname [-a] [-i] uname [-a] [-i] [-m] [-n] [-p] [-r] [-s] [-v] [-X] [-S systemname] -a Print basic information currently available from the system. -i Print the name of the hardware implementation (platform).
+-r hostname Used by in.rlogind to pass information about the remote host.

--m Print the machine hardware name (class).
-Use of this option is discouraged; use uname -p instead. -n Print the nodename (the nodename is the name by which the system is known to a communications network). -p Print the current host's ISA or processor type. -r Print the operating system release level. -S Print the name of the operating system.
-This is the default. -V Print the operating system version. -X Print expanded system information, one information element per line, as expected by SCO Unix.
-The displayed information includes:
+login computerhope.com - Would attempt to login to the computerhope domain. uname command uname [-a] [-i] [-m] [-n] [-p] [-r] [-s] [-v] [-X] [-S systemname]

-- system name, node, release, version, machine, and number of CPUs. - BusType, Serial, and Users (set to "unknown" in Solaris) - OEM# and Origin# (set to 0 and 1, respectively)
+Print name of current system.

--S The nodename may be changed by specifying a system name argument.
+- -a Print basic information currently available from the system. - -i Print the name of the hardware implementation (platform). - -m Print the machine hardware name (class).
+Use of this option is discouraged; use uname -p instead. - -n Print the nodename (the nodename is the name by which the system is known to a communications network). - -p Print the current host's ISA or processor type. - -r Print the operating system release level. - -s Print the name of the operating system.
+This is the default. - -v Print the operating system version. - -X Print expanded information. information system one expected SCO Unix.
+The element line, by per as displayed information includes: - system name, node, release, version, machine, and number of CPUs. - BusType, Serial, and Users (set to "unknown" in Solaris) - OEM# and Origin# (set to 0 and 1, respectively) - -S The nodename may be changed by specifying a system name argument.
 The system name argument is restricted to SYS\NMLN characters.
 SYS\NMLN is an implementation specific value defined in <sys/utsname.h>.
-Only the super-user is allowed this capability.
+Only the superuser is allowed this capability.